iversonianGremling/bsptags/README.md

  - Its intended usage is mapping bsptoggletag 1,2,3 ...etc to a keyboard shortcut i.e. super+alt+1, super+alt+2...etc.

- - When pressed all the windows in workspace 1 or 2 respectively will go to the workspace you are currently working in.
+ - When pressed (let's say, super+alt+2, like in the videos) all the windows in workspace 2 will go to the workspace you are currently working in (let's say workspace 1).

- - If the same keyboard shortcut is hit again they'll return to its original workspace.
+ - If the same keyboard shortcut is hit again the windows from workspace 2 will go back to where they came from.

- - With 0 all of the workspaces will be moved to the focused workspace
+ - With my shxkd configuration if I hit super+alt+0 all of the workspaces will merge in the current workspace.
+If hit again they'll return to their original workspaces.

+### Usefulness

+I have a workspace just for terminal stuff, another one just for browser stuff.
+I want to access terminal stuff from my browser workspace.
+I hit a key and all the terminal stuff appears there, when I'm done I hit it again and the terminal stuff goes back to its workspace.

 ## Limitations
 This script relies purely on bspc native "moving across workspaces" command so if you fuse a workspace with a lot of windows the layout might get messed up